real-itu/REAL_website/content/authors/Mathias Kristian Kyndlo Löwe/_index.md

 ---
 # Display name
-title: Mathias Kristian Kyndlo Löwe
+title: Mathias Löwe

 authors:
-- Mathias Kristian Kyndlo Löwe
+- Mathias Löwe

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: PhD Student
+role: PhD Student (Industrial)
 user_groups: ["PhD Students"]

 # Organizations/Affiliations to show in About widget